Shove ha'penny: Board

 Shove ha'penny is played on a small, rectangular, smooth board usually made of wood or stone.
 A number of parallel lines or grooves run horizontally across this board, separated by about one-and-a-half coin diameters.
 The spaces between the lines (usually nine) are called the "beds".
 Five British halfpenny coins "ha'pennies" (now obsolete pre-decimalisation coinage, diameter 1 inch; 25 mm) or similarly-sized coins or metal discs are placed one-by-one at one end of the board slightly protruding over the edge and are shoved forward toward scoring lines, with a blow from the palm of the hand.

-In the humorously opinionated (and exceedingly rare) book The Shove Ha'penny Board Displayed, author Trelawney Dayrell-Reed asserts that the best boards are made of unvarnished walnut or mahogany.
+In the opinionated (and rare) book The Shove Ha'penny Board Displayed, author Trelawney Dayrell-Reed asserted that the best boards are made of unvarnished walnut or mahogany.
 In parts of Southern England, primarily Somerset, Dorset and Hampshire, the board is made of slate and lubricated with arrowroot powder or French chalk, which makes the polished ha'pennies glide with a very light touch.

 The five-coin turns are alternate, and the coins are cleared between turns, so there is no nudging of opponents' coins.
 Indeed, both players use the same coins, and it is a serious mistake to move the coins back to the bottom of the board before one's opponent has had a chance to check the scoring, as they may be distracted by drinking and so suspect one of cheating.
 Sometimes teams compete, playing in sequence, but scoring is as for single players.
 Experienced players (including Dayrell-Reed) conclude that merely placing the coins between the lines is too easy so that to score they must be placed almost exactly in the centre of the bed.
-An exact placement by a single shove, rather than by nudging into position by subsequent shots, is called a 'flopper' and will command applause, especially if it is a winning shot.
+An exact placement by a single shove, rather than by nudging into position by subsequent shots, is called a "flopper" and will command applause, especially if it is a winning shot.
 In competition games, a scoring placement is judged by a referee.
-In times past considerable sums could be wagered on games of shove ha'penny, and influencing the referee – whether actual or suspected – could result in sudden and violent confrontations.
+In times past, considerable sums could be wagered on games of shove ha'penny, and influencing the referee – whether actual or suspected – could result in sudden and violent confrontations.
 Because of this, some public houses have a strong antipathy to games of shove ha'penny and will only allow trusted locals to play, sometimes keeping the board in a back room and denying its existence to strangers.
-This is particularly common in the case of the 'Dorset long board', making it difficult even for a shove ha'penny enthusiast to ascertain how many pubs still have this archaic board.
+This is particularly common in the case of the Dorset long board, making it difficult even for a shove ha'penny enthusiast to ascertain how many pubs still have this archaic board.